simonambridge/SparkSensorData/README.md

 This demo demonstrates how data can be streamed to a Spark receiver listening to a network port.
 The demo coonsists of three parts:
 - netCat       - a data generator written in Java
-- SparkIngest  - written in Scala
+- SparkIngest  - a Spark streaming job written in Scala
-- xchart       - simple way to visualise simple data
+- casChart       - simple way to visualise simple data using in java

 ##Pre-Requisites
 To setup your environment, you'll need the following resources: